Alejogb1/job-board/blog-data/how-can-plotnet-be-used-to-create-custom-neural-networks.md

 id: "how-can-plotnet-be-used-to-create-custom-neural-networks"
 ---

-Okay, let's talk PlotNet.
+, let's talk PlotNet.
 I remember back in '18, working on a particularly challenging time series forecasting project, I stumbled upon the limitations of off-the-shelf neural network architectures.
 That's when I started experimenting more deeply with tools that allowed for greater flexibility in network design, and PlotNet was one of the more interesting ones.
 It's not your run-of-the-mill framework, and while it can be a bit more involved initially, the control it gives you over your network's structure is powerful.

 PlotNet, at its core, isn't a single library but a methodology, a way of conceptualizing and implementing neural networks using computational graphs.
 It treats the network as a flow of operations, where each node represents a specific mathematical function, and edges define the dependencies and data flow.
 This approach allows you to visually map out your neural network and then execute it as a computational graph.
 The most notable advantage here is the ability to define custom operations and network architectures that aren't readily available in high-level libraries like TensorFlow or PyTorch.
 This is particularly handy when your problem domain pushes the boundaries of standard architectures.
 Think beyond convolutional and recurrent layers - we’re venturing into custom activation functions, unusual layer interconnections, or specialized normalization techniques, all easily integrated within PlotNet's graph-based framework.